Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 The following instructions must be followed in a step-wise and specific manner.
 Moving to subsequent steps prematurely may interfere with the installation in various different ways.

 The first steps to be taken for any installation error include:
-- Confirming that you own a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
+- Confirm ownership of a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
-- Confirming that the required Runtimes and Frameworks were installed as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
+- Confirm that the required Runtimes and Frameworks were installed as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
-- Relogging into Nexus in the Wabbajack client as referenced in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
+- Log out of and back into Nexus in the Wabbajack client as referenced in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
-- Restarting the computer.
+- Restart the computer.
-- If the installation error remains persistent, delete the `Uranium Fever` folder and start the installation process from the beginning.
+- If the persistent, delete the `Uranium Fever` folder and restart the installation process from the beginning.
 - For further support, visit [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
 :::